Operator algebras and conjugacy problem for the pseudo-Anosov automorphisms of a surface: Introduction

 (i) triples $(\Lambda, [I], K)$;

 (ii) integers $\Delta$ and $\Sigma$. \end{cor}

+{\bf I. ~How to calculate invariants $(\Lambda, [I], K)$, $\Delta$ and $\Sigma$?} There is no easy way; the problem is comparable to that of numerical invariants of the fundamental group of a knot.
+A step in this direction would be computation of the matrix $A$; the latter is similar to the matrix $\rho(\phi)$, where $\rho: Mod~(X)\to PIL$ is a faithful representation of the mapping class group as a group of the piecewise-integral-linear (PIL) transformations \cite{Pen1}, p.45.
+The entries of $\rho(\phi)$ are the linear combinations of the Dehn twists along the $(3g-1)$ (Lickorish) curves on the surface $X$.
+Then one can effectively determine whether the $\rho(\phi)$ and $A$ are similar matrices (over ${\Bbb Z}$) by bringing the polynomial matrices $\rho(\phi)-xI$ and $A-xI$ to the Smith normal form; when the similarity is established, the numerical invariants $\Delta$ and $\Sigma$ become the polynomials in the Dehn twists.
+A tabulation of the simplest elements of $Mod~(X)$ is possible in terms of $\Delta$ and $\Sigma$ (see \S 4.3); however, this task lies beyond the scope of present paper.

-{\bf I. Structure of the paper.} The proof of main results can be found in section 4.
-The sections 2 and 3 are reserved for some helpful lemmas necessary to prove the main results.
-Finally, in section 5 some examples, open problems and conjectures are considered.
+{\bf K. ~Structure of the paper.} Proofs of the main results can be found in section 3.
+Sections 1 and 2 consist of lemmas used to prove the main results.
+Section 4 includes some examples, open problems and conjectures.
 Since the paper does not include a formal section on the preliminaries, we encourage the reader to consult \cite{B}, \cite{E}, \cite{Kri1} (operator algebras \& dynamics), \cite{HuMa1}, \cite{Thu1} (measured foliations) and \cite{BE}, \cite{Per1} (Jacobi-Perron continued fractions).